aswinvk28/congestion-cargo-yards/README.md

 **Cargo Queue Management at the Interchange**
 ---------------------------------------------

-_The Interchange shows Technical Metadata at the end of the Cargo lifecycle_
+_The Interchange records Technical Metadata of vehicles going out at the end of the Cargo lifecycle_

 [https://journal-ai-php-logs.s3.eu-west-2.amazonaws.com/video-0-1-full.gif](https://journal-ai-php-logs.s3.eu-west-2.amazonaws.com/video-0-1-full.gif)